-- 2.1 The Head of each School shall be appointed by the Court. - 2.2 The Court shall act on the recommendation of the Senate Committee for Interim Business and Effectiveness (SCIBE).
-Before making a recommendation the SCIBE shall receive advice from a Selection Committee appointed by the SCIBE. - 2.3 Before the SCIBE considers the appointment or re-appointment of a Head of School, the Secretary of the University shall invite the members of the Staff of the School concerned to express their views on the appointment of a Head of the School from among existing members of Staff or from outside the University. - 2.4 Views on the appointment should be made to the appropriate Dean or, where the appointment concerns the Dean's School, to the other Dean with constituency responsibilities, who shall convey these views to the other members of the committee. - 2.5 No recommendation shall be made in accordance with paragraph 2.2 earlier than one month after the members of Staff have been invited to express their views in accordance with paragraph 2.3. - 2.6 The Selection Committee shall consist of the Principal, the relevant Dean, and not fewer than five other persons of whom at least two shall be professors of the University and at least two shall be persons not employed by the University, or any member of the Heriot-Watt Group.
-Before giving advice a committee shall obtain written references from at least two referees external to the University and members of the Heriot-Watt Group, excluding any of its Honorary Professors.
-It shall not be competent for a Head of School to be a member of a committee dealing with the appointment of his or her successor. - 2.7 The successful candidate shall be appointed as a permanent professor of the University.
+- 2.1 The Head of each Primary Academic Unit shall be appointed by the Court. - 2.2 The Court shall act on the recommendation of the Senate Committee for Interim Business and Effectiveness (SCIBE).
+Before making a recommendation the SCIBE shall receive advice from a Selection Committee appointed by the SCIBE. - 2.3 At the commencement of a process to appoint or reappoint a Head of Primary Academic Unit, the University Secretary shall invite the Staff of the Primary Academic Unit to express their views on the forthcoming appointment of a Head of the Primary Academic Unit.
+Later in the process, short-listed candidates for the position of Head of Primary Academic Unit shall be invited to present to groups of Staff of the Primary Academic Unit. - 2.4 Feedback from the processes described in paragraph 2.3 should be made to a Dean who shall be selected by the SCIBE and who shall not be a Staff member of the Primary Academic Unit where the appointment is to be made.
+The Dean shall convey a summary of these views to the members of the Selection Committee. - 2.5 No recommendation shall be made in accordance with paragraph 2.2 earlier than one month after the members of Staff have been invited to express their views in accordance with paragraph 2.3. - 2.6 The Selection Committee shall consist of: - a) The Principal & Vice-Chancellor, who shall be the Chair; - b) the Vice-Principal & Provost; - c) the Dean appointed by the SCIBE, as per paragraph 2.4, who shall not be from the same Primary Academic Unit as the post in question; and - d) not fewer than five other persons of whom: - I. at least two shall be professors of the University with at least one based in a Primary Academic Unit other than the appointing Primary Academic Unit; and - II. at least two shall be external experts nominated by the Chair.
+An external expert shall not be employed by the University, or any member of the Heriot-Watt Group.
+An external expert may participate in person or in writing. - 2.7 The Principal & Vice-Chancellor may delegate the role of Chair to the Vice-Principal and Provost. - 2.8 Before giving advice a Selection Committee shall obtain written academic references from at least four referees external to the University and the Heriot-Watt Group, excluding any of its Honorary Professors.
+Where an offer of employment is to be made then two employment references will always be taken, including one from the current or most recent employer of the nominated candidate. - 2.9 It shall not be competent for a Head of Primary Academic Unit to be a member of a committee dealing with the appointment of their successor. - 2.10 This Ordinance F8 is intended to be considered in conjunction with Ordinance F2: Appointment of Academic Staff by external appointment or internal promotion, and to provide for the authority of the joint committee prescribed in this Ordinance F8 to recommend the appointment of a person to the position of Head of Primary Academic Unit and also to appoint that person as a professor of the University. - 2.11 The title of the Head of Primary Academic Unit will be Executive Dean.